 Therefore, if you frequently encounter the dreaded CTR, you can’t cut corners.
 You must keep detailed transaction records, comply with all audits, and never attempt to structure your transactions.

-The Future of the CTR: Why the IRS Could Begin Using it Even More
+Why the IRS Could Begin Using CTR Even More

 The CTR was originally intended as a way of identifying ill-gotten gains, but it can also be used to identify tax evaders and enforce tax compliance.